 The rest of this leaflet is only about CLL.
-There are other separate leaflets called Leukaemia - A General Overview, Acute Lymphoblastic Leukaemia, Acute Myeloid Leukaemia and Chronic Myeloid Leukaemia.
+There are other separate leaflets called Leukaemia - A General Overview, Childhood Leukaemias, Acute Lymphoblastic Leukaemia, Acute Myeloid Leukaemia and Chronic Myeloid Leukaemia.

 What is chronic lymphocytic leukaemia?

-CLL is a condition where you have many abnormal B lymphocytes.
+Chronic lymphocytic leukaemia (CLL) is a condition where you have many abnormal B lymphocyte white blood cells.
 The lymphocytes look normal under a microscope, but are abnormal as they do not function properly.
 The main reason for the build-up of the abnormal lymphocytes is because they live too long - they do not die after the usual lifespan of a lymphocyte.
 (This is different to the acute types of leukaemias where the cells rapidly multiply 'out of control'.
 In CLL the abnormal lymphocytes are not thought to multiply faster than normal lymphocytes.)
 Typically, CLL progresses very slowly - over months or years, even without treatment.

 Who gets chronic lymphocytic leukaemia?

 CLL is the most common type of leukaemia.
 It occurs in around 2,750 people each year in the UK.
-Most cases occur in people over at the age of 60.
-It is rare under the age of 40.
+Most cases occur in people over the age of 60 years.
+It is rare under the age of 40 years.
 It is more common in males.
 In about 1 in 10 cases it is familial (runs in families).